-When a student has completed the required theory hours and practical operations with an average of 75% (C) or better, he/she is awarded a proof of training certifying his/her graduation.
+When a student has completed the required course hours, theory hours, practical operations, passed all practical and written exams with an average of 75% (C) or better, and met all financial obligations they will be awarded a proof of training and diploma certifying graduation.
 Students can be assisted in completing the necessary documents to file for the appropriate California State Board of Cosmetology Examination.

-WITHHOLDING OF STUDENT TRANSCRIPT/GRADES Federico Beauty Institutes will withhold the student's transcripts (completion or withdrawal papers) and grades until all financial obligations are paid in full.
+WITHHOLDING OF STUDENT TRANSCRIPT/GRADES

+Federico Beauty Institutes will withhold the student's transcripts (completion or withdrawal papers) and grades until all financial obligations are settled with the institution.